 The wage gap is a pretty straightforward example of how this works.
 White women earn 76 cents on the dollar compared to white men, but that gap is considerably worse for black women, who earn just 64 cents.
 Or for Latinas, who make just 56 cents.
 White women are underrepresented in business, academia, medicine, and journalism compared to their male counterparts.
 But they are considerably more represented than women of color.

-The equality-minded, Lean In narrative of white feminism is much different than the forms of injustice—police violence, housing discrimination, mass incarceration—that have long anchored black feminism.
+The equality-minded, Lean In narrative of white liberal feminism is much different than the forms of injustice—police violence, housing discrimination, mass incarceration—that have long anchored black feminism.
 You can see these concerns (or lack of concerns) reflected in voting patterns; a full 94% of black women voters supported Hillary Clinton, though sometimes ambivalently.
 In fact, white women’s political allegiance to white men at the expense of women of color goes as far back as the women’s vote itself.

 Elizabeth Cady Stanton, the famous suffragette who worked with Susan B. Anthony to secure the 19th Amendment, embraced white supremacy in service of getting white women the vote and often incorporated anti-black racism into her speeches: “What will we and our daughters suffer if these degraded black men are allowed to have the rights that would make them even worse than our Saxon fathers?”